yagoferrer/map-tools/README.md

 ## Crossfilter support
 - Add Marker related data into the `data` property.
-- Add a [Crossfilter](https://github.com/square/crossfilter) instance when instantiating the Map.
+- Add dimensions into the 'filters' option.
-- Create dimensions.

 ```javascript
   var map = new GMP({